maciejskorski/ml_examples/AttritionModel_TF_UserAPI/readme.md

 # Attrition Model deployed in Colab with Interactive User Interface

-The notebook demonstrates how to serve the tensorflow model and built a friendly user interface with Colab Notebook.
+The notebook demonstrates how to <em>serve a tensorflow model along with an interactive user interface</em> using Colab Notebook.

 The model estimates the attrition likelihood given employee data, such as gender, marital status, job-satisfication factors, salary etc.